BC100Dev/AnlinxOS/README.md

 `/Users` is its own dependent directory... which mimics `/home` either way.
 Oh, and before I forget... no systemd.
 Be glad that I am getting rid for you, in case you hated systemd before.

-Ever thought running processes is already bad enough, when it comes to libraries?
-No?
-Well fuck that either way, I am introducing [PELF](https://github.com/BC100Dev/PELF), another fucking ELF format that saves your sanity.
-Windows, Android and macOS already has a way of packaging resources into executables, even though Android and macOS use packages in some way either way.
-Windows has the `.rsrc` PE header that allows programs to embed resources in.
-With PELF, I decided to plan out in making a custom ELF file that allows you to not only compile resources right into the PELF file, but also allows you to extract it with the use of `libpelf.hpp`.
-Is that project bad enough already?
-No?
-Then you'll hate me for even thinking of introducing another linker for it because making a packager for it wasn't a good idea in the first place.
-However, a security feature... well, if you even call it a "security feature" (I know you Microsoft haters) is the ELF signing ability, meaning that you can sign the ELF file itself.
-I am still not sure, as to how to accomplish the signature idea, but I will somehow bring it, don't you worry.

 In other words, you can see that AnlinxOS is not another Linux distro fork (like Ubuntu being linked to Debian), LineageOS being AOSP-equivalent and so on.
 Nope, AnlinxOS is a self-independent OS.